 Are you looking at creating a media kit for your blog?
 If not, you need to be.
 If you plan on advertising on your site, working with brands, or making any sort of money for your blog then a media kit is a must.
-It’s important that your media kit is cool, clean, easy to read, and you don’t admit to buying instagram followers!
+It’s important that your media kit is cool, clean and easy to read.
+If you want to add the possibility of using companies such as buzzoid to help you improve your social media presence, then that is completely up to you.
+This is your media kit and you know what you want to get out of it.
 Even more important is that your media kit includes all the right sections.
 That are 5 specific sections that you need to include in your blog media kit.
 You don’t have to be a designer to create your own media kit.
 You can write everything out on a page on your blog.
 Either way, it’s necessary to include the right information.

 Your media kit needs to include a section about your blog.
 If a brand looks at your media kit they want to know what your blog is all about.
 You can write about the goals of your blog, your target audience, and what people can expect when they visit.
 Brands want to know how their products/services will be marketed.

 Include statistical information about your readers.
 What type of audience does your blog reach?
 In this section you want to include your audience location: country, state, city, metro area.
 You should also include the main age group and gender of your audience.

 If you want to save yourself a lot of emails and questions, include your blog stats and social stats.
 Some of the statistics you can include are:

 *These statistics are optional.
 Not every brand will ask for these.